 By data-mining all of the models within its cloud, Autodesk hope to be able to classify the taxonomy of elements and component as well as the relationships between them.
 Once these relationships are understood, possible optimized solutions can then be computed.
 This methodology entails telling the computer what to achieve, rather than how to achieve it.
 Arup’s recently completed 3D printed stainless-steel structural joints were cited as an exemplar of this process.
-Autodesk termed this ‘Generative Design’ but it is unclear whether this will be the name of the new software or just a general description of the design process.
-By harnessing the cloud’s computational power, Autodesk clearly aim to take generate design mainstream.
-Beyond Autodesk’s vision of generative design, several trends flowed through the nearly 800 classes on offer:
+Autodesk termed this ‘Generative Design‘, but it is unclear whether this will be the name of the new software or just a general description of the design process.
+By harnessing the cloud’s computational power, Autodesk clearly aims to take generative design mainstream.
+Beyond Autodesk’s vision of generative design, several trends flowed through the nearly 800 classes on offer.

 Autodesk’s response to Grasshopper, is a graphical scripting language able to run over multiple software including Revit, Maya and Inventor.
 While still in development, Dynamo’s major advantage over Grasshopper is that it is based on a BIM platform (Revit), as opposed to a CAD platform (Rhino).

 Autodesk’s bread and butter, still seems to be going strong.
 For a company so focused on the future of the industry, it is surprising that so many classes focused on AutoCAD.
 Out of the 799 classes on offer, 214 classes, or 26%, featured AutoCAD is some manner.

 There was a strong presence of companies such as dRofus and Newforma, which adds an extra dimension to the BIM process.

 If one compares Autodesk’s “more is more” approach to say Adobe, this desire to expand, rather than consolidate their products become clear.
-Adobe, has a suite of software: Photoshop, Illustrator and InDesign amongst others.
-Each software has a very clear and well defined scope: Photoshop is used for raster images, Illustrator for vector images and InDesign to compile it all together.
+Adobe has a suite of software: Photoshop, Illustrator and InDesign amongst others.
+Each software has a very clear and well-defined scope: Photoshop is used for raster images, Illustrator for vector images and InDesign to compile it all together.
 Each software is separate but linked together.
 Autodesk would be well advised to look at Adobe’s approach and apply the same methodology.
 For a company promoting BIM, we need a much more integrated software eco-system.